 - If you decide to just watch from up top, insert coins in the geyser machines in the observation area and watch as your family gets soaked.

 - Don’t want to wait in a long line?
 Come cool off here in the afternoon or evening.

 - This attraction is not recommended for Guests who have high blood pressure, back or neck condition, recent surgery, injury, or illness, are pregnant, prone to motion sickness or dizziness, or heart condition.

 - Guests wearing neck braces or forearm casts on both arms may not ride

 - What behind-the-scenes stories do we have about Raging Rapids?
 Check here on our HoliBlog to see.

-- Height limit: 36” to ride with an adult; 48” to ride alone
+- Height limit: 36” to ride with a supervising companion; 48” to ride alone

 - Weight limit: Maximum combined weight 1,360 pounds per boat

 - Ride length: 1,182 feet